Bill Lowery (politician): Congress

 Lowery focused his efforts in Congress on improving San Diego.
 He was a major opponent of off-shore oil drilling, a major supporter of the reclamation of waste water and the Otay Mesa border crossing.

+Controversy

 Although there was no finding of wrongdoing by any government agency of Lowery's activities, he received substantial bad press in connection with the House banking scandal, and yet again, from his friendship with Don Dixon, a major player in the Savings and Loan scandal.

 In the redistricting after the 1990 census, Lowery was moved into the district of a fellow Republican, Duke Cunningham.
 Lowery was defeated in the primary, obtaining just 15.3 percent of the vote, and coming in third place.
 Cunningham won the primary and was elected, and ultimately became the center of a multimillion-dollar bribery scandal a decade later and was forced to resign after pleading guilty to bribery in 2005.